zainabch123/html-twitter-challenge/README.md

 - Work section by section until it looks good

 ## Assesment Criteria
 * &#9745; Layout the main page elements (left-hand menu, tweet feed and right side-bar) using CSS Grid.
+CSS Grid should also be used to layout individual tweets.
-* &#9745; Define the page contents using properly structured HTML with appropriate elements
+* &#9745; Define the page contents using HTML with appropriate elements.
+HTML should be well formatted.
-* &#9745; Use CSS Grid to layout the elements of individual components on the page, such as the tweets
-* &#9745; Style the page using a mixture of CSS selectors types and combine selectors where appropriate to avoid duplication
+* &#9745; Style the page using a mixture of Type, ID and Class CSS selector types
 * &#9745; Implement hover and selected state for the left-hand menu links.

 ### Extension Criteria